Tracking the 2024 US presidential polls: latest national averages Trump vs. Harris | US elections 2024 - ExBulletin

 Latest analysis: Nationally, Harris has a one-point lead, 48% to 47%, over her Republican opponent, virtually identical to last week.
 Such an advantage fits well with the margin of error of most polls.
 Battleground states also remain in an impasse.

-But in a fractured political landscape that has featured threats of retaliation from Trump, accusations of fascism and racism from Harris and warnings that democracy itself is at stake, the broader vision of this uniformity, over a prolonged period, has perplexed seasoned observers. .
+But in a fractured political landscape that has featured threats of retaliation from Trump, accusations of fascism and racism from Harris and warnings that democracy itself is at stake, the bigger picture uniformity, over a prolonged period, has perplexed seasoned observers.

 Robert Tait, November 2